 Onkyo receivers are produced and divided into three series:

 These models are much slimmed and can control surround systems of up to 7.2 or 5.2.2 channels.

 Some of the features you get here include audio and video reproduction with Dolby Atmos Height visualization, and 4K/60p support.

-The Onkyo NR series includes all the features of SR-Series with additions of multiroom and networking capabilities.
+The Onkyo NR series includes all the features of the SR-Series with additions of multiroom and networking capabilities.
 They are a great choice if you are looking for more features while on a budget.

 Some of the added features in this series include TuneIn, Spotify Connect, Chromecast built-in, Deezer, AirPlay 2, FlareConnect, and Works with Sonos.
 And if you go for the latest TX-NR696, you get a THX certification.

 This series takes the grand cinema experience right into your room.
 By integrating top-quality components, you get only the best audio and video experience.
 Such features include IMAX Enhanced, multiple zone control, and THX Ultra certification.

 In addition, Onkyo receivers are much more user-friendly, with tall black box designs and knobs that easily get you to the source you want in case you misplace the remote control.
 Further, the receivers have full-color, high-definition interfaces, and simple, powerful remote-control systems.